slurmulon/segu/README.md

 # segu
-> :cyclone: Simplified linear unit conversions and transforms
+> :cyclone: Simplified conversions and transforms for linear units.
 ---

 ## Intro